BRM Review

 Is the BRM Paia worth the extra cost?

-The Paia (now $884 to $1,066 USD on sale, was $1,360 to $1,640) is a noticeably broader-wind-range, more composed wing than BRM’s single-skin models.
+The Paia, discounted while legacy stock lasts, is a noticeably broader-wind-range, more composed wing than BRM’s single-skin models.
 If you ride in variable wind or want the most comfortable ride possible, the Paia delivers.
 At clearance pricing it’s significantly more attractive than at full price.

 The Verdict

 BRM has restructured for 2026.
 The S3 is the new flagship single-skin, replacing the Kanaha and Maliko 2 in the active lineup.
-The Kanaha, Ka’a, and Paia are still available but as clearance stock at ~35% off.
+The Kanaha, Ka’a, and Paia are still available but as clearance stock.
 The Maliko 2 is gone.

 For riders who want BRM’s latest design, the S3 is where to look.
 For value-conscious buyers, the legacy three at clearance pricing are now genuinely competitive against Gong and other budget options.
 UK buyers benefit from BRM’s tax-inclusive pricing across all models, which removes a significant cost that other brands shipping from outside the UK do not absorb.